CarolineHaslebacher/Astroclimate-future-project/README.md

     - run ???? (import pickle files) and in R, do trend analysis with adapted 'R_Bayesian_Trends.R' for PRIMAVERA and 'R_Bayesian_Trends_ERA5.R' for ERA5

-I would need to change all  PATHS!! also, change the header of the files. sometimes I copied a file and did not change the header!

-add: from publication ...

 add: explain json files
 add: bayesian plots